 The primary school follows the Kenyan National Curriculum, providing tuition to prepare the students for the state run Kenya Certificate of Primary Education (KCPE) Examinations.
 We also teach additional subjects including Life Skills, Physical Education and Creative Arts.
 We continuously seek ways to improve our academic standards and have created a team of teachers in each subject to find ways to develop the teaching of that subject.

-Gatoto tackles the issue of food security, a major concern for most Mukuru residents.
+We the issue of food security, a major concern for most Mukuru residents.
 Food security in Kenya is considered 12% lower than the global normative value, with an urban food poverty rate of 38%.
 Consequently, many of the students at Gatoto do not receive the recommended minimum daily food intake, which has an effect on their health and performance at school.

-GIDP believes that it has to give back to the community that has been so important to the existence and survival of Gatoto Primary School.
-Students participate in activities such as scouting and activities to better the community.Gatoto also helps the community by taking care of the students, even outside school.
+We believe that it we have to give back to the community that has been so important to our existence and survival.
+Students participate in activities such as scouting and activities to better the community.
+We also help the community by taking care of the students, even outside school.

 The Social Worker then follows up to determine the reason for the child’s absence.
 In extreme hardship cases GIDP may provide a small amount of financial support such as additional food, a school uniform, or arrange temporary safe accommodation.